ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/logs/set-logs-configuration.markdown

 ﻿# Operations : Server : How to Get Logs Configuration

-To set the server logs configuration use **SetLogsConfigurationOperation** from `Maintenance.Server`
+To set the server logs configuration, use **SetLogsConfigurationOperation** from `Maintenance.Server`

 ## Syntax